silently/wsmock/README.md

 rec.Assert().With(customAsserter) // it's possible to chain it with other AssertionBuilder conditions
 ```

-...this `customAsserter` is in fact the implementation of `OneNotToBe`.
+...this `customAsserter` is an alternate implementation of `OneNotToBe`.

 ## Implementation specifics